Guidelines & Policies

 - Electronic devices should be silenced and conversations kept to a minimum.

-- Researchers must follow all instructions from the SCUA staff.
+- Researchers must follow all instructions from the ASC staff.

 - Reading Room hours are subject to change without notice due to staff availability.